Cloudprofiler: TSC-based inter-node profiling and high-throughput data ingestion for cloud streaming workloads: CP Data Generator

 In Fig.~\ref{fig:DGOverview}, DG Sender runs on Nodes~2 and 3 attached to a user application.
-Assume that on Node~2 in Fig.~\ref{fig:DGOverview}, a user application running on JVM creates an application-specific tuple as a Java object (\textit{E.g.}, \ac{YhSB} creates an advertisement information exposed to a user).
-We designed DG Sender as \ac{JNI} machine code, built with the user application.
+Assume that on Node~2 in Fig.~\ref{fig:DGOverview}, a user application running on JVM creates an application-specific tuple as a Java object (\textit{E.g.}, \ac{YhSB} creates advertisement information events exposed to a user).
+We designed DG Sender as \ac{JNI} machine code built with the user application.
 DG Sender requires the application to pass the tuple data as a byte array using Kryo~\cite{KryoGitHub} for Java object serialization.
-(Apache Spark~\cite{SparkTuning} and Apache Storm uses Kryo.)
-The application hands over the resulting byte array to thread~$T_{DG,1}$ via the JNI interface provided by DG Sender.
-DG Sender prepares all tuples serialized prior to the experiment to avoid Java object serialization overhead from the critical path in the emission loop.
-In each emission thread, the ZeroMQ socket sends the serialized tuple to the corresponding ZeroMQ socket in a \ac{JOF} thread~$T_{JOF,1}$ on Node~3. \Ac{JOF} is our Java object deserialization library built against the \ac{SUT} as part of \ac{CP}.
-Each \ac{JOF} thread runs a de-serialization loop which pulls out buckets of serialized tuples and pushes each bucket to an SPSC queue after de-serializing all tuples in the bucket.
-Here, we use Kryo for de-serialization, and we take all overhead of de-serialization which affects the resulting throughput.
+(Apache Spark~\cite{SparkTuning} and Apache Storm use Kryo.)
+The application hands over the resulting byte array to thread~$T_{\mathit{DG},1}$ via the \ac{JNI} interface provided by DG Sender.
+DG Sender prepares all tuples serialized ahead of the experiment to avoid Java object serialization overhead from the critical path in the emission loop.
+In each emission thread, the ZeroMQ socket sends the serialized tuple to the corresponding ZeroMQ socket in a \ac{JOF} thread~$T_{\mathit{JOF},1}$ on Node~3. \Ac{JOF} is our Java object deserialization library built against the \ac{SUT} as part of \ac{CP}.
+Each \ac{JOF} thread runs a deserialization loop that pulls out buckets of serialized tuples and pushes each bucket to an SPSC queue after de-serializing all tuples in the bucket.
+Here, we use Kryo for deserialization, and we take all overhead of deserialization which affects the resulting throughput.
 We deploy one JCTools~\cite{JCTools} SPSC queue in each \ac{JOF} thread.
-A Storm Spout in the \ac{SUT} iteratively drains the queues in the \emph{nextTuple()} method, fetching one bucket from a queue and ingest a tuple at a time.
+A Storm Spout in the \ac{SUT} iteratively drains the queues in the \emph{nextTuple()} method, fetching one bucket from a queue and ingesting a tuple at a time.